Maker-Kit-Laboratories/retro-arm/README.md

 - Credentials - user: `robot` or `root` password: `retroopi`
 - SSH: `ssh robot@retro-opi.local`
 - Booting will check your network connection, if none exists it will bring up a connection window.
 Use a keyboard to configure or hit `Esc` to cancel.
+- `sudo nmtui` will bring up the connection window at any time.
 - Directory for roms is automatically shared.
 Add it to windows as a network drive:
     - server: `\\retro-opi.local\roms`
     - user: `robot`
     - password: `retroopi`
 - Retro Pie automatically starts on boot, to exit press `F4`, and type `emulationstation` to restart.
-- `sudo nmtui` will bring up the connection window.

 ### NOTES:
-- Version 0.10
+- Version 0.11
 - Tested on:
     - Orange Pi Zero 3
     - Orange Pi Zero 2W